 The intrinsic logical operations perform many of the common operations for logical computation.
 For these operations, the operands must both be of logical type but can have different kind type parameters.
-If the kind type parameter values are the same, the kind type parameter value of the result is the kind type parameter value are different, the kind type parameter value is the larger of the two kind type parameter values.
-The values of the result in all cases are specified in Table 18, page 269.
+If the kind type parameter values are the same, the kind type parameter value of the result is the kind type parameter value of the operands.
+If the kind type parameter values are different, the kind type parameter value is the larger of the two kind type parameter values.
+The values of the result in all cases are specified in Table 18, page 264.